 Salary raises are usually accompanied by other increased costs such as the statutory deductions as well as the other indirect benefits that the employer may be giving to the workers.
 These include medical covers, insurance, house allowance and others.

 Amidst the challenges of higher operating costs, competition, reduced profits, and potential workforce cuts or business closures, addressing job-related bias takes on a dual role.
 Tackling job-related bias not only fosters fairness and inclusivity in the workplace but can also be viewed as a strategic imperative for employers seeking to optimize their workforce, improve productivity, and maintain a positive public image, all of which can help mitigate some of these economic challenges.
+Remember to record incidents of abuse in your workplace, such as ignoring your contributions at meetings.
 In this way, efforts to combat bias can be seen as a proactive and beneficial approach for businesses in an increasingly competitive landscape.

 The increased cost of goods and services affects everybody, including the workers whose wages has been raised.
 As such the net effect may be very little.